 Theoretical Physics at UVM SPS

-Below, you will find some of the SPS members currently engaged in theoretical research.
+Below, you will find some theoretical research topics which SPS members are currently or have been engaged in.

 Nonlinear Fluctuation-Dissipation Theorem Applied to the Classical One-Component Plasma

 Adviser: Prof. Kenneth Golden